Van Raam Bikes and Trikes

-These days, you may well find that when you buy a custom-made Tomcat, you are paying less for the original technology than you are paying for an imported copy, so a Tomcat is tremendous value for money these days.
+These days, you may well find that when you buy a custom-made Tomcat, you are paying less for the original technology than you are paying for an imported copy, so a Tomcat is tremendous value for money.
 How do you find out – well that’s quite simple!
 Always ask at least two companies to provide an assessment and make sure that one of those is Tomcat!
 Assessments are free, so what do you have to lose?

-We hope you are pleased with your purchases, however if you do wish to return an item, please follow our
+We hope you are pleased with your purchases, however if you do wish to return an item, please follow our guidelines below.

 When returning an item that is unsuitable, please return the item to us as soon as possible: